1 Hour / 1 CE

 • Practice Setting

-Examples of practice settings:
+Examples of Practice Settings:

-• Social service agencies supporting at-risk families or individuals
+• Social service agencies and protective services

 Presented By

-P. Randall Kropp, PhD, Threat Assessment specialist for Protect International Inc.
+P. Randall Kropp, PhD Threat Assessment specialist for Protect International Inc.

 Dr. Randall Kropp is a clinical and forensic psychologist specializing in the assessment and management of violent offenders.
 He works as a threat assessment specialist for Protect International Inc., is a psychologist with the Forensic Psychiatric Services Commission of British Columbia, Canada, and is Adjunct Professor of Psychology at Simon Fraser University.